lmweber/lmweber.github.io/pages/research_interests.md

 ### Spatial transcriptomics

-My methodological work is motivated by experimental collaborations in high-throughput biology.
-Recently, I have been involved in several collaborations on data analysis for spatial transcriptomics (10x Genomics Visium platform) in human brain.
+My methodological work is motivated by experimental collaborations in high-throughput molecular biology.
+Recently, I have been involved in several collaborations on data analysis for spatial transcriptomics (using the 10x Genomics Visium platform) in human brain.
 This is a fascinating new type of data, which allows measuring transcriptome-wide gene expression with spatial resolution, at near single-cell level.
 These projects allow us to contribute to fundamental biological insights, while opening up new avenues for statistical methodological research to develop data analysis methods that account for the unique characteristics of these data types.

 Key papers:

-- Maynard and Collado-Torres et al. (2020) (spatial transcriptomics collaboration on human brain; see details above)
+- Maynard and Collado-Torres et al. (2020) (spatial transcriptomics collaboration on human brain; see link and details above)

 ---